Sharp Asymptotic Estimates for Expectations, Probabilities, and Mean First Passage Times in Stochastic Systems with Small Noise: Introduction

 Our main results can be summarized as follows: (1) We provide formal but short and simple proofs of propositions establishing sharp estimates for expectations, probability densities, probabilities, exit probabilities, and mean first passage times.
 While most of these results can be found in some form in the literature, they are scattered in many different papers, and we believe it is useful to collect and summarize them in one place.
 The methods used in these proofs can also be extended to more general situations not covered here.
 (2) We phrase each of our theoretical statements in a way geared towards numerical implementation, unlike what is usually found in the literature on the topic.
 (3) We use the geometric approach from gMAM to provide statements that are valid at infinite time (i.e. on the invariant measure of the process), by explicitly computing this infinite time limit via mapping of $t\in (-\infty,0]$ onto the normalized arclength $s\in(0,1]$ along the instantons involved.
 (4) We formally generalize our results to the infinite-dimensional setup, with applications to stochastic partial equations of reaction-advection-diffusion type.
 (5) We also generalize our result to examples driven by non-Gaussian noise, specifically Markov jump processes in specific limits.
 (6) We illustrate the applicability of our method through tests cases in finite and infinite dimension, in which we discuss how to perform the numerical calculation involved.

 In terms of limitations, our work focuses on situations where the stochastic system at hand has a single attracting point in the limit of vanishing noise.
 This setup is of interest in several situations, but it excludes the important problem of analyzing rare transitions between metastable states.
+Some of the tools we develop here, in particular the Riccati equations whose solutions enter the expressions for the prefactors, may be useful to analyze these transitions, but we will not consider them here.